 - Negative: You’ll most probably end up alone – no friends, no partner, no one to spend your money with.

-People with internal purpose are, in most of the cases, egoistic assholes who only do things only if there is a profit for them.
+People with internal purpose are, in most cases, egoistic assholes who only do things only if there is a profit for them.

 Unfortunately, a large portion of our society is driven by this way of living.
 Which is kind of normal.
 Since humans are egoistic by nature, they mainly focus on doing things that will benefit only them.

 They are not trying to please society or other peers, everything they do is about pleasing their own rational self-interest.

 And while this seems great if we’re trying to win the Hunger Games.4 People with internal purpose are rarely happy.
 We’ve all heard stories of rich millionaires hanging themselves after years of hard work.
 At some point, they realize that their whole life was a waste because they are alone and there’s no one that can bear them.

 Level 2: External Purpose